sevidmusic/Roady/README.md

 APPROPRIATE.SITE.AUTHORITY.json  This file defines Routes for a
                                  specific website.

+Note: Modules may also define custom files and directories if needed.

 ```

 Modules may serve `php`, `html`, `css`, and `javascript`, in Response